stefboerrigter/shower-heating-temp-domoticz-plugin/README.md

    - better tuning of the current temperature and set-point to determine more efficient Ovverride setpoint
  - Better monitoring on actual temperatures, set-points (and outside themperature)
  - include Outside temperature

+# Issues:
+- What if plugin is enabled twice, not restored? investigate!!